masipila/openhab-spot-price-optimizer/README.md

-# openhab-spot-price-optimizer
+# openHAB Spot Price Optimizer
-openHAB Spot Price Optimizer help you to optimize energy consumption to the cheapest hours of the day using openHAB home automation system.
+openHAB Spot Price Optimizer helps you to optimize energy consumption to the cheapest hours of the day using openHAB home automation system.

 **Disclaimer**: This solution is provided as an inspiration for other openHAB community members.
 I disclaim all warranties and responsibilities if you use this solution.
 In no event shall I be liable for any direct or indirect damages resulting of use this solution.
 If your setup involves high voltage connections, they must always be designed and done by an authorized electrician.

-# Conceptual description
 Spot priced electricity contract means that the price of electricity is different for every hour of the day.
 The day-ahead prices are published at around 13.15 CET/CEST on the [Entso-E Transparency Platform](https://transparency.entsoe.eu).

 This solution helps to automatically schedule the consumption of electricity to the cheapest hours of the next day.
 The solution can be applied for a variety of devices that you can contorl via openHAB, including heating of your house, heating the domestic hot water with a water boiler, charging an electric vehicle or heating the water of a swimming pool.
 The key concept is to calculate _control points_ for the next day, which define when the device is expected to run.
 The picutre below illustrate two use cases: charging an electric vehicle in the night and heating of a house.